Let's Enhance: A Deep Learning Approach to Extreme Deblurring of Text Images: Background and Problem Definition

 \subsubsection{OCR Score}

 The string predicted by the OCR engine after deblurring is then compared to the ground-truth text.
 The algorithm performance is quantified as a percentage score based on the Levenshtein distance~\cite{leven}.
 The Levenshtein distance captures the number of edits needed to transform one string into the other by means of insertions, deletions, or substitutions of characters.
+Following the challenge evaluation, only the central line of characters is considered.
 From now on, we refer to this performance measure as the \emph{OCR score}.